segreaves/SpaceInvaders/README.md

 # Space Invaders
-Welcome to Space Invaders, a classic arcade-style game in the visual-style of old Apple II computers developed entirely in C++ with the SFML library.
-This project was an opportunity to learn about low-level game development with C++17 while implementing fundamental programming concepts and design patterns.
+Welcome to Space Invaders, a classic arcade-style game in the visual-style of old Apple II computers.
+Developed entirely in C++ with the SFML library, this project was an opportunity to learn about low-level game development with C++20 while implementing fundamental programming concepts and design patterns.

 ![image](https://github.com/user-attachments/assets/55e64e6a-205a-42b3-b3e7-a6d5cabdb3c3)